 Our incoming classes will have limited enrollment.
 Class sizes will vary from year to year depending upon the number and quality of applications that are received.

-In 2015, MMM will be offered on both a part-time and full-time basis.
-The program will begin accepting applications for full-time study for the Summer 2015 semester.
+MMM will be offered on both a part-time and full-time basis.

 The business world stretches across oceans, time zones, and national borders.
 Recognizing this reality, diversity with a global perspective is ever-present in the MMM classroom.
 On average, past MMM classes of the past have comprised 40% women and minorities, and approximately 35% of the students have come from such countries as China, Colombia, France, Greece, India, Japan, Korea, Malaysia, Mexico, Philippines, Spain, Taiwan, Thailand, Turkey, and Venezuela.
 Students work in teams and develop an understanding of the global impact of business and engineering.